MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 0-4 year-olds.
 Since these respondents are not of school-going age nor likely compete for resources such as electronic devices needed by the school-going population, they are not of relevance to the data analysis.
-Accordingly, this age group will later be subsetted from the data set.
+Accordingly, this age group will later be removed from the data set.

 ``` r
 unique(dfperson$s1p3[is.na(dfperson$eth)])